 MARCO GIULIANI → Stardew Valley is many things – it’s happy, colorful, endearing, nostalgic, relaxing, idyllic, and, to some degree, a tad idealistic, especially in how it treats the small town vs big corporate interests issue.
 We’ve already talked about what makes Stardew Valley one of the best RPGs (nay, games) ever released, but for the purposes of this entry, we’ll be taking a slightly different approach.

 Your neighbors surely need your help, as the town’s economic stagnation has left them with no options.
-Their real, biting stories – the alcoholic mother who became unemployed after the town’s bus service was shut down, the vet with PTSD, the teenage boy who dreams of becoming a rockstar but can’t escape, the old couple who nostalgically reminisce of the ‘’good old times’’ – makes Stardew Valley so much more than a mere farming sim.
+Their real, biting stories – the alcoholic mother who became unemployed after the town’s bus service was shut down, the army vet with PTSD, the teenage boy who dreams of becoming a rockstar but can’t escape the town, the old couple who nostalgically reminisce of the ‘’good old times’’ – makes Stardew Valley so much more than a mere farming sim.

 It’s about a group of people who, despite their happy-go-lucky attitude, need something to look up to, and as the newcomer with the huge farm, you can be the strong figure that these lost people desperately needed.

 Initial Release Date: September 22, 2011 | Platforms: PS3, Xbox 360, Windows, PS4, Xbox One, Nintendo Switch

 BAABUSKA → Oh boy, where do I start…